 So, you have decided to get into the world of angling?
 Great!
 Let’s start off with Spinning Reels, shall we?

 First off, are you angling for pleasure or competition?
-What kind of fish (and size) are you looking to catch?.
-To pick out the appropriate reel, let’s start by taking a quick look at the components of spinning reels.
-That’s right, its “Reels 101” time.
+What kind of fish (and size) are you looking to catch?
+To pick out the appropriate fishing reel type, let’s start by taking a quick look at the components of spinning reels.
+That’s right, it’s “Reels 101” time.

-The Top 4 Things to Consider When Buying a Spinning Reel
+Top Things to Consider When Buying a Spinning Reel

 Drag systems are found in all fixed spools.
 Found in the front of the reel or in the back ( front and rear drag ) Rear drag systems on reels are the most desired with novice anglers and front drag systems on a reel are considered ideal by more professional fishermen.
 The 2 drag system perform in the same way, they restrict or loosen the movement of the spool, much like a car’s braking system does to the car wheels.

 The smoothness of the reel is really determined by the number of bearings it has.
 The more bearings the better.
 High-quality bearings made of stainless steel also assist with the lifespan of the reel as well and absorb a lot of the wear and tear inside the spools mechanism.

 What you should look for in a line lay is that the flatter it is the better.
 Distance and accuracy are dependent on how flat the line lays on the spool.